 3) Paid for traveling expenses journal entry:

-Paid for Travelling expenses journal entry records the cash/bank payment done for the travel and related expenses incurred for the business purpose.
-Let’s see the nature of accounts and accounting rules applicable.
+The Paid for Travelling expenses journal entry records the cash/bank payment made for travel and related expenses incurred for business purposes.
+Let’s examine the nature of accounts and the accounting rules that apply.

 Accounts Involved – Travelling expense and Bank Account